heyoeyo/muggled_dpt/README.md

 The web interface provides support for visualizing depth data as a 3D model by displacing a dense plane mesh using depth predictions.
 There are controls for setting the scaling factors needed to [properly interpret](https://github.com/heyoeyo/muggled_dpt?tab=readme-ov-file#note-on-depth-results) the (inverse relative) depth estimate.
 There are also some controls bound to keypresses, for example the `~` key, which enables recording.
 An `info` page is available (via a link on the UI) that explains the controls and other available options in more detail.
 It's possible to save the resulting 3D model and import it into 3D editing software, such as [Blender](https://www.blender.org/).

 > [!Note]
 > This server is very basic in order to avoid the need for external dependencies.
-As a result, it is only meant for local-use and is not suitable for deployment in a production environment!
+It's meant for local-use and is not suitable for deployment in a production environment!

 ## Note on depth results